-Find out more information about Biodiversity & Conservation
+Information about Biodiversity & Conservation Degrees

 Biodiversity and conservation degrees explore natural landscapes, species and ecosystems and acquires theories and practical methods in preserving environments and organisms.
 Biodiversity refers not only to endangered species but also to every organism, including microbes and fungi.
 Masters in Biodiversity and Conservation increase awareness and understanding of how human life depends on preserving animal species and natural ecosystems.
 Biodiversity and conservation is connected to similar disciplines like environmental science, natural resources management and animal sciences.